ayuandegithub/github_gitclone/README.md

 # github_gitclone
 this is a clone test
-create a new branch`& simple
+create a new branch`and simple commit common merge --no-ff
-commit common
-merge --no-ff